Trendyol/go-dcp-mongodb/README.md

 [Grafana & Prometheus Example](example/grafana)

+## Batch Processing and Partial Write Behavior

+### Understanding Chunk Processing

+When processing DCP events, if the `concurrentRequest` parameter is set the connector organizes them into batches and then further divides these batches into smaller chunks for parallel processing.

+#### How Chunking Works

+1. **Batch Formation**: DCP events accumulate in a batch until reaching configured limits (`sizeLimit`, `byteSizeLimit`, or `tickerDuration`)
+2. **Chunk Division**: The batch is divided into smaller chunks based on the `concurrentRequest` setting
+3. **Parallel Processing**: Each chunk is processed concurrently using goroutines for better performance
+4. **MongoDB Operations**: Each chunk performs bulk write operations to MongoDB independently

+#### Partial Write Scenario

+**Important**: When processing chunks in parallel, if any single chunk fails, the entire batch operation is aborted, even if other chunks have already successfully written their data to MongoDB.

+#### Implications

+**Partial Write State**: When a batch fails after some chunks have succeeded:
+- Successfully processed events are already persisted in MongoDB
+- Failed chunks events remain unprocessed in DCP
+- DCP checkpoint is NOT advanced for the failed batch
+- Upon restart, ALL events in the batch (including already processed ones) will be reprocessed

+**This behavior is should not problematic** since the connector uses upsert operations by default, ensuring that reprocessing the same events will not cause data inconsistency.
+However, users should be aware of this behavior for specific use cases where it might be relevant For such cases, you may want to reduce `concurrentRequest` to 1 to minimize the scope of potential reprocessing.

 ## Contributing

 Go Dcp MongoDB is always open for direct contributions.
 For more information please check